loganprit/personal-portfolio/README.md

 ## Credits

 Created by Logan Pritchett.
-Guidance by Thinkful and Chegg Study.
+Guidance by Thinkful and Chegg Skills.